Venice 2 Days: First Timers Will Fall In Love!

 Wednesday, Thursday, Weekends 4 pm – 10 pm

-Enjoy a Drink at Bar Longhi
+Sip a Drink at Bar Longhi

-Before the night is over, stop by Bar Longhi for a drink with an absolutely breathtaking view of the canals to mark the end of your Venice trip.
+Before your 2 days in Venice are over, stop by Bar Longhi for a drink with an absolutely breathtaking view of the canals to mark the end of your Venice trip.
 Located in the Gritti Palace Hotel, this bar is well known for being right on the Grand Canal and having up close views of the gondolas passing by.

 Be aware though, that the drinks are as expensive as the views are beautiful.
 A coffee will run you 10, and a cocktail is closer to 25.
 But whether it’s worth the great ambiance and location is your choice to determine!